Our art collection was founded in 1883 with Richard Newsham’s bequest to Preston of his remarkable Victorian art collection.

-The Harris fine art collection contains paintings, watercolours, drawings, prints, sculpture and books, from the 12th century to the present day.
+The Harris’ fine art collection includes oil paintings, watercolours, drawings, prints, sculpture and books, from the 12th century to the present day.

 The museum received a steady stream of gifts from the Contemporary Art Society from 1910 onwards.
 From the early 20th century to the late 1960s, the Preston Corporation made an annual purchases for the collection from the Royal Academy.
-Since 1985, the Harris has acquired works by contemporary British artists through a scheme funded by Preston City Council, the Contemporary Art Society and the Arts Council of England, with support from the Victoria and Albert Museum and the Granada Foundation.
+Since 1985, the Harris has acquired works by contemporary British artists through funding from Preston City Council, the Friends of the Harris, the Contemporary Art Society, the Art Fund, Arts Council England, the DCMS/V&A Purchase Grant Fund and the Granada Foundation.

 Download Fine Art Information